-Physical Adequacy, Economic Adequacy or Both?
+Physical or Economic Adequacy or Both?

-In establishing an adequacy standard, it will be essential that the purpose of that standard be well understood and agreed upon.
+In establishing an adequacy standard, it will be essential that the purpose of an adequacy standard be well understood and agreed upon.
 For example, is the purpose of an adequacy standard to ensure that the "lights stay on" with an acceptably high probability or is it to protect against the economic and social costs that can accompany periods of short supply?
 As noted earlier, the Council's analysis indicates that the latter implies a somewhat greater level of resources than the former.

-Different adequacy standards could be appropriately applied at different levels.
+Or alternatively, could different adequacy standards be appropriately applied in different ways?
 For instance, a physical standard might be most appropriately applied at the WECC level.
 At this level it would act to set a baseline for expectations about physical reliability of the system and for actions by LSEs and their regulators to address those expectations.
 Considerations of economic adequacy might better be addressed at the individual LSE (or perhaps state policy) level, where different degrees of risk tolerance might exist and different mechanisms for mitigating price risk could be put in place.